-The bell has previously fallen silent in 2007 and 1983, but not for as long as the predicted 4 years during this project, and this has led to some complaints that the iconic sound will not be heard.
-One suggestion was that the bell could sound at night, however it takes around half a day to reset the chimes so this solution is unworkable.
+The bell has previously fallen silent in 2007 and 1983, but not for as long as the predicted 4 years during this project.
+This has led to some complaints that the iconic sound will not be heard.
+One suggestion was that the bell could sound at night.
+However it takes around half a day to reset the chimes so this solution is unworkable.
 Regardless the planned 4 years of silence now being reviewed.

 The project consists of an essential programme of work and is for much needed maintenance.
-Problems have already been identified with the clock hands, clock mechanism and the pendulum, and all of these need to be dealt with immediately to ensure that the clock can continue to work properly.
+Problems have already been identified with the clock hands, clock mechanism and the pendulum.
+All of these need to be dealt with immediately to ensure that the clock can continue to work properly.